 “But honestly I’d say the hardest thing has been finding and allocating time to actually do all the research!
 Scheduling time to effectively fine tune and set up the equipment to make what we need is hard enough before we get to actually researching, making, and testing the materials.”

 What are your plans for the future?

-“My plan is to graduate in 2021 and then get my Masters in Nuclear.
+“My plan is to graduate in 2021 and then get my Master's in Nuclear.
 I want to use everything I’m learning to start a company that makes and uses specialized materials for fusion tokamaks, airplanes, electrical coatings, you name it.
-I’d like to be able to eventually support the new industry that research like the SPARC project is creating.
+I’d like to be able to eventually support the new industry being created by research like the SPARC project.